Brob2nd/Smash-Remix-Debugged/readme.md

 MetaSSB / Meta Nais: Co-leader of the project, programmer, musician/composer, helper/assistant with programming and composing songs for the mod.

 NewoRGBY_255/ Newo Regevoide: musician/composer, helper/assistant with composing songs for the mod.
+- Special thanks to the last 2 mentioned for really helping me with Smash Remix Debugged.

 Halofactory: Creator of the Tap Jump option, programmer for Vanilla Smash Remix.